Kayla E.

 2023

-Nominated for an Ignatz Award: Outstanding Anthology (NOW No. 12)
+Ignatz Award Nomination: Outstanding Anthology (NOW No. 12)

 2021

-Simon Rockower Award in Layout and Design, American Jewish Press Association
+Simon Rockower Award Winner: Layout and Design, American Jewish Press Association (Jewish Currents)

 2020